vbuxbaum/flake8-linter-action/README.md

 # Flake8 Linter Action

-This action run Flake8 over a project and comment on PR the errors found.
+This action runs Flake8 over a project and comment on PR the errors found.

 ### Install dependencies